ece567-fall21-team13/fresh-food/docs/activities/architectural-design.md

 1. The restaurant accepts the order
 2. Customers can check the status of their orders.
 3. Delivery person can check if the order is ready to be picked up.
-4. Notifies the customer of any delay or any change in the order, if necessary (Using Notification Service)
+4. Notifies the customer of any delay or any change in the order, if necessary

 ### User Profile Management & Preferences Service
 The actors in the system, namely, customers, restaurant , delivery person will need a way to create their profile with personal information, contact, address, and will be assigned a role based on their profile.
 Individual actors will also have preferences based on their role.
 For example, customers may have set preferences for selecting from a fixed set of restaurants or zip codes or cuisines.
 Delivery person might have a preference for delivering only within their specific area codes depending on its current location.
 This service will manage the profiles and preferences of all such actors across the board.